 You may find my perspectives on technology, the Internet and how we can use it for our businesses rather unique, also seasoned and sound.

 I think of myself as very down to earth; however, I do find many things insightful, and you might say they are a bit flaky sounding, but once we meet, let's talk about that, and I'll tell you why I find this stuff so helpful.

 If you ARE into personality tests & insightful info about your beautiful self that makes you pause and reflect a bit, I'm likely an HSP.
 Are you?
 And I didn't know anything about HSP's until I worked with a beautiful human and client named Mary.
 She can tell you more HSP's.

-You don't have to agree with anything a test tells you, but I feel these tools are wonderful for self reflection.
-And you might just find that the more you take, you start to see a theme, and that the them you see - aligns with who you have always felt, you are at your core.
-They can be confirming - and allow you to love your life -as you are, more fully.
+You don't have to agree with anything a test tells you, but I feel these tools are wonderful for self-reflection.
+More than this, I bet you will start to see themes and these align with how you have always felt.
+This stuff is validating.
+And you will trust your intuition more and learn to accept and understand your unique strengths and needs, and appreciate the full you -as you are, more fully.

 Here are the resume-like highlights of my credentials

 - Certified Life Coach from The Institute of Life Coach Training

 - BA Masters/Specialization from Concordia University (Cultural Anthropology & Philosophy)

 - Postgrad from Humber College - Web Development & Internet Marketing

 - I've been an entrepreneur many times since the '90s and love the passion and human innovation that comes with business creation from the heart